Using Xbox Game Pass? Here are the 15 games to download now

 Gears 5

 Gears 5 is the biggest and most ambitious entry yet in Microsoft’s flagship third-person shooter series.
-Its epic single-player campaign puts a refreshing twist on things by delving into the dark lineage of protagonist Kait Diaz, while introducing gorgeous open-world areas that break up the satisfying cover shooting with some vehicular exploration.
-That’s paired with a near-endless amount of multiplayer content, including a full suite of competitive gametypes and the iconic horde mode that lets you take on 50 waves of enemies with up to four friends.
+Its epic single-player campaign puts a refreshing twist on things by delving into the dark lineage of protagonist Kait Diaz while introducing gorgeous open-world areas that break up the satisfying cover shooting with some vehicular exploration.
+That’s paired with a near-endless amount of multiplayer content, including a full suite of competitive game types and the iconic Horde mode that lets you take on 50 waves of enemies with up to four friends.
 Xbox Game Pass Ultimate members also get free access to the new Gears 5 Hivebusters expansion, which adds even more story content to an already great package.

 Available on: console, PC, cloud